maxblox2999/BrookCrash/README.md

 **Important: This project is licensed.
 You cannot steal or redistribute it without permission.**

-**New anti-cheat deletes and detects multiple tools, making it impossible for this tool to ever come back, and most likely breaks other scripts.**
+**New anti-cheat [ server-sided ] deletes and detects multiple tools, making it impossible for this tool to ever come back, and most likely breaks other scripts.**